-- (b) If, following the appeal, the entity finds that an unfavorable audit report or any portion thereof is unsubstantiated, the entity shall dismiss the audit report or that portion without the necessity of any further action. - (c) If, following the appeal, any of the issues raised in the appeal are not resolved to the satisfaction of either party, that party may ask for mediation of those unresolved issues.
+- (b) If, following the appeal, the entity finds that an unfavorable audit report or any portion thereof is unsubstantiated, the entity shall dismiss the audit report or that portion without the necessity of any further action. - (c) If, following the appeal, any of the issues raised in the appeal are not resolved to the satisfaction of either party, that party may ask for mediation of those unresolved issues unless other remedies are granted under the terms of the contract.
 A certified mediator shall be chosen by agreement of the parties from the mediators list maintained by the Alabama Supreme Court.
-If an agreement cannot be made, the pharmacy may designate the mediator from the list.
 The cost of mediation shall be borne by agreement of the parties or by the decision of the mediator.

 Section 7.
-Notwithstanding any other provision in this act, the entity conducting the audit may not use the accounting practice of extrapolation in calculating recoupments or penalties for audits.
+Notwithstanding any other provision in this act or state or federal law, the entity conducting the audit may not use the accounting practice of extrapolation in calculating recoupments or penalties for audits.
 An extrapolation audit means an audit of a sample of prescription drug benefit claims submitted by a pharmacy to the entity conducting the audit that is then used to estimate audit results for a larger batch or group of claims not reviewed by the auditor.
-Future fills or refills beyond the current claim date may not be subject to recoupment due to an assumption of error under extrapolation procedure.
+Future fills or refills beyond the current claim date may not be subject to recoupment due to an assumption of 1 2 error under extrapolation procedure.
 Section 8.
-This act does not apply to any audit, review, or investigation that involves alleged fraud, willful misrepresentation, or abuse.

-Section 9.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+This act does not apply to any audit, 3 4 review, or investigation that involves alleged fraud, willful misrepresentation, or waste abuse.
+5 Section 9.
+This act shall become effective on the 6 7 first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.